Literal Standard Version: Distinctive features

 Like a growing number of translations, the LSV uses a name, rather than a title, in translating the Tetragrammaton.
 However, the transliterated Tetragrammaton (YHWH) is used instead of Yahweh out of respect for the differing bodies of research on the pronunciation of the unpointed name.

 Besides the Tetragrammaton, the two most distinctive features of the LSV include its use of justified text blocks throughout mimicking the style of the ancient manuscripts and as an attempt to regard the entirety of Scripture as equally important, and the use of the caesura mark to distinguish lines of poetic literature.

 Given its highly literal nature, the translation has been described as mechanically word-for-word, which inclines it towards a higher reading level, ideal for deeper research into the meaning of the original languages and the study of biblical idioms and intra-biblical cross references, although it is significantly easier to read than Robert Young's 1862 translation.

 Similar to the New King James Version, the LSV capitalizes all pronouns and most nouns referring to God, Christ, the Holy Spirit, and the Angel or Messenger of the Lord.

 The way in which the LSV handles verb tenses, particularly in regard to the Hebrew Old Testament, is best summarized by the arguments presented in Robert Young's original preface to his 1862 translation.

 Formats

 The LSV has been released in such formats as paperback, hardcover, Kindle, Nook, Kobo, Apple Book, PDF, EPUB, theWord, inWORD Bible, e-Sword, and MySword, with leather-bound and DBL Paratext-based publications forthcoming.
-It is also available through numerous Bible apps and online Bible readers, such as Olive Tree, American Bible Society, and Biblica.
+It is also available through numerous Bible apps and online Bible readers, such as Olive Tree, American Bible Society, YouVersion, and Biblica.